anthello147/passwds-gen/README.md

 ```commandline
 $ g++ passwds-gen.cpp -o passwds-gen
 ```
-At this point, you will need to move the compiled program to `/usr/local/bin` with root/administrative privileges:
+After that, you will need to move the compiled program to `/usr/local/bin` with root/administrative privileges:
 ```commandline
 # mv passwds-gen /usr/local/bin/passwds-gen
 ```

 ## Usage examples
-To use passwds-gen, open a Terminal/Command Prompt and execute one of the commands shown in the below usage examples.
-If you are unsure, you can always just type `passwds-gen` into your Terminal or `passwds-gen --help`.
+To use passwds-gen, open Terminal/Command Prompt and execute one of the commands shown in the below usage examples.
+If you are unsure, you can always just type `passwds-gen --help` into Terminal.

 Note: do not type in the '$' sign at the Terminal/Command Prompt when executing these commands.
 It is simply there to show the required user privileges.